bobmcwhirter/bob.mcwhirter.org/blog/2010-09-12-HOWTO-work-from-home.md

 or a client, or a conference every so often.

 For me, that's a 90 minute drive and two airplanes, anytime I have to go somewhere.
-It takes its toil.
+It takes its toll.
 It's a trade-off you do have to be willing to make.

 But at least you lose the 90 minutes of commute every day.